 Background

 Anxiety disorders can affect people of all ages.
 In contrast to the appearance of anxiety that might be experienced during a stressful event, for example, when taking a driving test, an anxiety disorder persists for a longer period of time, and symptoms can progressively worsen if not treated.
 The onset of anxiety disorders is typically between childhood and young adulthood, with relatively few people (<1%) developing an anxiety disorder for the first time after the age of 65 years.
 Recognition of the difficulties in differentiating symptoms of anxiety from physiological and physical changes (e.g., changes in sleep pattern) arising from the ageing process, together with the reluctance of many people to acknowledge psychological difficulties, has led to the realisation that anxiety in older people has tended to be under-detected and under-treated.
 Many people with an anxiety disorder also suffer from various comorbidities, both physical and psychological, that can further complicate diagnosis and worsen the outcome of the disorder.
+A comprehensive evaluation by an experienced clinician is needed.
 Disorders affecting physical health are common in older adults, and older adults often attribute symptoms of anxiety to their physical illness, which could result in non-diagnosis of their anxiety disorder.

 The specific cause of symptoms in each anxiety disorder is not well established, and the underlying aetiology of the disorders is yet to be fully elucidated.
 Treatments offered for an anxiety disorder are determined by the presumed underlying cause.
 Initial treatment might involve education and active monitoring.
 People whose symptoms of anxiety do not improve might subsequently be recommended to undergo psychological therapy, or be prescribed a pharmacological treatment.
 Despite initial treatment, many people will continue to have symptoms of anxiety.
-People are generally considered to be resistant or refractory to treatment if they have an inadequate response or do not respond to first-line treatment, irrespective of whether the first-line treatment was a psychological or pharmacological intervention.
+Although there is no accepted definition of treatment resistance in anxiety disorders, people are generally considered to be resistant to treatment if they have made an inadequate response (either no response or only a partial response) or do not respond (refractory) to first-line treatment, irrespective of whether the first-line treatment was a psychological or pharmacological intervention.

 As with younger adults, the course of anxiety disorders in older people is typically chronic or episodic in nature, and most disorders are unlikely to remit completely, even with long-term treatment.
 Compared with people of the same age and with what would be categorised as normal worries, older people with an anxiety disorder frequently experience greater difficulty in managing their day-to-day lives, and are at an increased risk of comorbid depressive disorders, falls, physical and functional disability, and loneliness.
 Furthermore, the presence of an anxiety disorder is associated with reduced adherence with medical treatment, and long-term medical conditions are potentially exacerbated, which can result in a further loss of independence and increased reliance on family or carers.
 Anxiety has a considerable detrimental effect on quality of life of both the older person with an anxiety disorder and that of any carers.